Daily Status

 07 Apr · S of Kish Island ATTACK

 Struck by Qadir cruise missile ~25nm S of Kish Island.
 Hull damage above waterline.
-IRGCiIRGCIslamic Revolutionary Guard Corps — Iran's elite military force responsible for maritime operations in the Persian Gulf, including vessel seizures and attacks on commercial shipping. claimed responsibility, called vessel "Israeli ship."
+IRGCiIRGCIslamic Revolutionary Guard Corps — Iran's elite military force responsible for maritime operations in the Persian Gulf, including vessel seizures and attacks on commercial shipping.iIRGCIslamic Revolutionary Guard Corps — Iran's elite military force responsible for maritime operations in the Persian Gulf, including vessel seizures and attacks on commercial shipping. claimed responsibility, called vessel "Israeli ship."
 Time-chartered by Maersk; previously by ZIM until Oct 2023.
 Crew safe, continued under own propulsion.

 MSC ISHYKA